The Tiny Padlock That Protects Your Entire Website

 - Prove domain ownership via email, DNS, or file uploads.

-- Install the certificate on your server.
+- Install the certificate on your server (deep breaths).

 Automated SSL: The Future of Website Security